Avichai997/ecommerce/README.md

    4. re-render screen based on changes in item count
 4. Sign-in and Register Screen
    1. Create dynamic form
-   2. Input validation in frontend and server
+   2. Input validation in frontend and backend
    3. Create web server using node.js
    4. Connect to Mongodb database
    5. Add registered user to the database